-Bitstamp Europe S.A. has been etablished since 2015 and is therefore not newly established.
+Bitstamp Europe S.A. has been established since 2015 and is therefore not newly established (i. e. older than three years).

 A.16 Financial condition for the past three years

 Bitstamp Europe S.A. is a well-capitalized entity and, for the fiscal years 2024 and 2023, has been profitably operating.
 Shareholders' equity for the last three years is as follows: